 Interview – Martyn Ware of Heaven 17

-Some things get better with age, and you could argue that the UK’s Heaven 17 are one of them.
-Birthed in 1980, Heaven 17 took shape after both Martyn Ware and Ian Craig Marsh parted ways with Human League to join up with Glenn Gregory to start something new.
+Some things get better with age, and you could argue that the UK’s Heaven 17 is one of them.
+Birthed in 1980, Heaven 17 took shape after both Martyn Ware and Ian Craig Marsh parted ways with the Human League to join up with Glenn Gregory to start something new.
 Blazing their own path, the band released their debut album Penthouse and Pavement in 1981, followed up with The Luxury Gap in 1983, and compiled a bunch of European chart-topping hits along the way – “Let Me Go” and “Temptation” leading the way.

-Martyn Ware – That’s a question and a half isn’t it!
+Martyn Ware – That’s a question and a half, isn’t it?
 Everybody has successes and failures.
-Anyone who is in the music industry deserves a medal frankly, because it’s tough.
+Anyone who is in the music industry deserves a medal, frankly, because it’s tough.
 To keep moving, keep creating, and keep appearing to people on a commercial basis as a producer, and in my case, reinvent myself as an audio creator… it can be a long and sometimes difficult journey.
 Mainly it is a testament to the power of persistence and not getting discouraged by failure as well.
 Everybody who works forty years in this business has had their fair share of disappointments.

 Virgin